farawyn-git/Phase-Based-Motion-Magnification-Python-3/README.md

     pyramid2arr.py          # Help class to convert a pyramid to a 1d array media/guitar.mp4        # Example video

-You have to exchange the file filterbank.py in the folder
+You have to exchange the file filterbank.py in the following folder (depending on your setup):
     ./venv/Lib/site-packages/perceptual

 ### Example video